-However, unlike with base R, we can't use the same command to drop columns in a dataframe.
+However, unlike with base R, this command does not work to drop columns in a dataframe.
 Instead, we use the select command to choose columns.
-The select command takes the inputs select(.data = dataframe, columns), where dataframe is the input dataframe and columns are the columns to keep (no minus sign in front) or drop (put a minus sign in front, as below).
+The select command takes the inputs select(.data = dataframe, \columns\), where dataframe is the input dataframe and columns are the columns to keep (no minus sign in front) or drop (put a minus sign in front, as below).